TOTVS-Privacidade-de-Dados/awesome-data-analytics/awesome-data-science.md

 "Knowledge is like a lamp lit in the darkness of ignorance." - Confucius

-Welcome to the GitHub repository "Data Privacy and Analytics Resources"!
-This repository is a curated collection of readings, tools, frameworks, and essential online courses for individuals interested in delving deeper into the domains of data privacy and analytics.

-1. **Become a Data Scientist (Udacity)**
-   - The Udacity Data Scientist course is an option for those wanting hands-on experience in data science.
-It assumes an understanding of concepts like Machine Learning and proficiency in Python.
-Knowledge of SQL, probability, statistics, and data organization and visualization (CSV and JSON) is also important.
-   - Udacity, based in Silicon Valley, has partnerships with major names like Google, Facebook, and Amazon.
-The course is divided into modules, with an estimated duration of 4 months.
-Students can either purchase and complete the course within this period or opt for monthly payments if more time is needed.
-   - The course covers topics such as Solving Data Science Problems, Software Engineering for Data Scientists, Data Engineering for Data Scientists, Experiment Design and Recommendations, and Data Science Projects.
-2. **Data Analyst (Udacity)**
-   - The Udacity Data Analyst course is focused on individuals aspiring to become data analysts.
-It requires knowledge of Python and SQL.
-   - The course emphasizes learning to manage and interpret received data.
-It is entirely online and has a 4-month completion timeframe, with mentorship and other advantages provided by the institution.
-   - Note: Udacity courses are conducted in English, and there are no subtitles or dubbing.
-Non-English speakers may want to consider English courses tailored for programmers.
-3. **Applied Data Science with Python (Coursera)**
-   - Offered by Coursera in partnership with the University of Michigan, this course is one of the best in the field.
-It is suitable for those seeking comprehensive learning who are not yet experts in Python.
-   - The course consists of 5 modules, requiring a basic understanding of the subject matter.
-Modules include Introduction to Data Science in Python, Graphs and Data Representation in Python, Machine Learning in Python, Applied Text Mining in Python, and Applied Social Network Analysis in Python.
-4. **Data Science Fundamentals with Python and SQL (Coursera)**
-   - Offered by IBM on Coursera, this course is designed for beginners, covering fundamental concepts in a shorter duration.
-   - The course duration is approximately 2 months with a weekly commitment of 10 hours.
-It covers Tools for Data Science, Python for Data Science, AI, and Development, Python Project for Data Science, Statistics for Data Science with Python, and Database for Data Science with Python.
-5. **Data Scientist with Python (DataCamp)**
-   - The Data Scientist with Python course by DataCamp has no prerequisites for those wanting to learn Data Science.
-It consists of 90 hours of practical exercises and projects.
-   - The course covers approximately 25 modules, including data cleaning, importation, and manipulation using Python.
-It is available in English and can be purchased individually or as a group.
-6. **Data Analysis in Excel (DataCamp)**
-   - The Data Analysis in Excel course, in English, has 3 modules, with one being free.
-It covers essential Excel functions for data use and analysis, with 4 hours of duration and nearly 50 exercise modules.
-   - The course includes 12 video lessons on data preparation, exportation to other systems, and integration with IT sector activities.
-7. **Data Science: Visualization (edX)**
-   - The Data Science: Visualization course on edX, lasting 8 weeks, provides introductory preparation in English.
-Taught by Harvard's bioinformatics professor Rafael Irrizarry, it explores visualizing and interpreting data, considering biases and errors.
-   - The course teaches using ggplot2 for creating custom graphs, addressing common visualization errors, and providing an analytical perspective on collected data.
-8. **Data Privacy and Technology (Harvard)**
-   - Harvard's Data Privacy and Technology course explores technological advancements, discussing the collection and use of third-party data.
-It questions the extent to which privacy policies and anonymous access truly protect users.
-   - The course, lasting 5 weeks, is paid and provides access to course materials, classes, and certification.
-It covers global cyber legislation and delves into data usage in the market.
-9. **Power BI Expert in Practice (Viscari)**
-   - The Power BI Expert in Practice course by Viscari introduces data analysis.
-With Power BI, you'll learn to transform databases into dynamic reports and create dashboards.
-   - The course, with a 30-hour duration, consists of 11 modules and offers lifetime access.
-10. **Python for Finance: Investments & Data Analysis (Udemy)**
-    - The Python for Finance course on Udemy teaches risk and return calculation for investment portfolios, Matplotlib chart creation, and understanding the capital asset pricing model.
-It covers basic to advanced methodologies.
-    - The course includes 17 sections and 109 lectures, totaling 7 hours.
-11. **Power BI Complete – From Basic to Advanced (Udemy)**
-    - The Power BI Complete Data Science course on Udemy provides step-by-step lessons on everything you need to know about Power BI.
-It teaches creating dynamic dashboards, reports, charts, and maps.
-    - The course is 100% practical, consisting of 83 lectures with a duration of 10 hours.
-12. **Data Analysis and Big Data Course – Excel (Udemy)**
-    - The Data Analysis and Big Data – Excel course on Udemy offers a practical approach to data scientist tool applications, covering probability, statistics, and data analysis to solve real problems in various professional fields.
-    - The course, with a 12.5-hour duration, requires no advanced Excel knowledge but familiarity with the program.
-13. **Software Architecture, Data Science, and Cybersecurity (PUCPR)**
-    - The Software Architecture, Data Science, and Cybersecurity course at PUCPR develops skills in building systems, choosing components, directing strategies, migrating, and creating secure environments.
-    - The course, with a 20-hour duration, includes real-world questions and metacognitive strategy.
-14. **Data Science Training (Alura)**
-    - The Data Science Training course at Alura teaches analysis, statistics, modeling, and data visualization techniques.
-It includes access to three podcasts on the theme.
-    - The course methodology encompasses Python, libraries, and parallel tools focused on programming languages.
-    - The course has a 102-hour duration, with the involvement of five teachers.

-This is a shortcut path to start studying **Data Science**.
-Just follow the steps to answer the questions, "What is Data Science and what should I study to learn Data Science?"

 ![Data Science" Images – Browse 33,689 Stock Photos, Vectors ...](https://t4.ftcdn.net/jpg/02/62/17/37/360_F_262173764_3sxll45SOaGP5uEC7PukV3LHOB7H8dp2.jpg)

 ## Table of Contents